moderndatacompany/dataos.info/docs/interfaces/metis.md

 Within a DataOS environment, Metis is a vital tool for discovering data products, exploring data assets and DataOS Resources, and improving the catalog experience for both business users and data developers.
 Metis additionally empowers users to add more business context to these entities.
 It allows users to govern, observe, and monitor the data systems fully and enables you to prevent and fix data problems in increasingly complex data scenarios.
 It also enables business users to classify data  and flag sensitive or confidential information so as to follow privacy regulations by applying DataOS policies.

-To learn in detail about these features, click on the page below.
+To learn in detail about these features, click on the link below.

 [Metis Key Features](metis/metis_features.md)